robertocarroll/icc-beta/style-guide-templates/style-points.md

 - B.C., A.D.
 - B.A. and other academic degrees
 - H.E. for His/Her Excellency

-## Ampersands
-Use “and” in most cases.
-Only use “&” when part of a company name.

 ## Brackets
 Use curly brackets (like this) rather than square brackets \[not like this\].